 The mission of the Food Safety program is to ensure that the food and drinking water provided on campus are safe for consumption.
 EHS staff is responsible for conducting food safety inspections of the permitted food vendors and kitchen facilities on campus, approving distribution of food on campus by staff, students, or vendors, and ensuring quality drinking water.

 Note: If your event is intended only for the members of your group/organization then a Food Distribution Form is not required.

-Submit the Food Distribution Form to EHS 7 days prior to the event.
+Submit the Temporary Food Event Form to EHS 7 days prior to the event.
 A form is required anytime an event is planned where Potentially Hazardous Foods (PHF) are going to be distributed to the public.
 Authorization is required whether you prepare the food yourself or arrange for a caterer.
 PHF are foods that if handled or prepared improperly can cause a foodborne illness.

 Some examples of PHF are:

 DO NOT submit a form for food that is not PHF, such as: